eharason/cusec-react/README.md

 Ran all test suites related to changed files.
 ```

-The goal is to complete the above tasks as quickly as possible, using GitHub Copilot Chat.
+The goal is to complete the above task(s) as quickly as possible, using GitHub Copilot Chat.
 Ask it questions, then receive and implement the answers in your code.
 Make sure to keep a record of the questions you asked so that we can go over it together at the end of the exercise.